rguthrie3/DeepLearningForNLPInPytorch/README.md

 8. Advanced: Making Dynamic Decisions
   * Example: Bi-LSTM Conditional Random Field for named-entity recognition
   * Exercise: A new loss function for discriminative tagging

+# What is this tutorial?
+I am writing this tutorial because, although there are plenty of other tutorials out there, they all seem to have one of two problems:
+* They have a lot of content on computer vision and conv nets, which is irrelevant for most NLP (although conv nets have been applied in cool ways to NLP problems)
+* Pytorch is brand new, and so many deep learning for NLP tutorials are in older frameworks, and usually not in dynamic frameworks like Pytorch, which have a totally different flavor.

+Specifically, I am writing this tutorial for a Natural Language Processing class at Georgia Tech, to ease into a problem set I wrote for the class on deep transition parsing.
+The problem set uses some advanced techniques.
+The intention of this tutorial is to cover the basics, so that students can focus on the more challenging aspects of the problem set.
+The aim is to start with the basics and move up to linguistic structure prediction, which I feel is almost completely absent in other Pytorch tutorials.
+The general deep learning basics have short expositions.
+Topics more NLP-specific received more in-depth discussions, although I have referred to other sources when I felt a full description would be reinventing the wheel and take up too much space.

 # References:
 * I learned a lot about deep structure prediction at EMNLP 2016 from [this](https://github.com/clab/dynet_tutorial_examples) tutorial on [Dynet](http://dynet.readthedocs.io/en/latest/), given by Chris Dyer and Graham Neubig of CMU and Yoav Goldberg of Bar Ilan University.
 Dynet is a great package, especially if you want to use C++ and avoid dynamic typing.
 The final BiLSTM CRF exercise and the character-level features exercise are things I learned from this tutorial.